Gulab Jamun – Indian Syrup-Soaked Donut Holes

 Gulab jamun is the Indian version of donut holes.
 But, unlike the donut holes that I would mooch off of my brother’s soccer team while they were having halftime meetings, gulab jamun is not a finger food.
 Imagine, if you will, hot Krispy Kremes fresh out of the fryer, soaked in sugar syrup, and then served on top of some extra syrup.
 That, my friends, is gulab jamun.
-Gulab jamun is a dish of little syrup sponges (in this case a cardamom syrup) that your arteries will hate you for but that you won’t be able to resist (if you feel guilty, you can remind yourself that they aren’t as fattening as deep fried cupcakes or cupcakes wellington).
+Gulab jamun is a dish of little syrup sponges (in this case a cardamom syrup) that your arteries will hate you for but that you won’t be able to resist (if you feel guilty, you can remind yourself that they aren’t as fattening as deep-fried cupcakes).

 Many recipes for gulab jamun use mixes, but as regular readers know, I am a 100% from-scratch kind of gal.
 I got my gulab jamun recipe from My Feasts.
 It worked perfectly, with one exception: the balls were supposed to be able to soak in the syrup for hours, but after two minutes, my balls were fully saturated.
 By the five-minute mark, they had completely fallen apart in the syrup.
 I have two theories as to why this happened: the syrup could have been too hot, or the balls might not have been fried long enough.
 If you have any thoughts on this, please leave a comment.